-Overall, the measured SIS accuracy for each individual satellite meets the requirements during this monitoring period.
+Overall, the measured SIS accuracy for any satellite is below the threshold values throughout the monitoring period for each satellite.

-The measured accuracy for all satellites combined is slightly above the threshold of 2m, although it should be noted that the specification does not include ionospheric errors whereas as the measurements used in the analysis will include residual iono errors and hence will be larger.
+The measured accuracy for all satellites combined is slightly above the threshold of 2m (95%), although it should be noted that the specification does not include ionospheric errors whereas as the measurements used in the analysis will include residual iono errors and hence will be larger.

-3.3 SPS SIS Integrity
+3.3.
+SPS SIS INTEGRITY